Oleh Tyahnybok

-Oleh Yaroslavovych Tyahnybok (Олег Ярославович Тягнибок, born 7 November 1968) is a Ukrainian politician and far-right activist who is a former member of the Verkhovna Rada and the leader of the Ukrainian nationalist Svoboda political party.
+Oleh Yaroslavovych Tyahnybok (Олег Ярославович Тягнибок, born 7 November 1968) is a Ukrainian politician and far-right activist who is the leader of the Svoboda political party.
+He was a People's Deputy of Ukraine from 1998 to 2006, representing Lviv Oblast, and from 2012 to 2014 on the proportional list of Svoboda.
 Previously, he was elected councilman of the Lviv Oblast Council for the second session.

 Biography

 Tyahnybok was born in the city of Lviv to a family of doctors and is a doctor himself.
 His father, Yaroslav Tyahnybok, a Merited Doctor of Ukraine, was a distinguished sports doctor, chief physician of the Soviet national boxing team, and a former boxer himself who achieved the title of the Master of Sports of the USSR.
 Oleh's great-grandfather was a brother of Lonhyn Tsehelsky, a politician in the West Ukrainian People's Republic.
-Tyahnybok states he remembers from when he was younger searches conducted by the agents of the KGB in his family's apartment.
+Tyahnybok states that he remembers searches conducted by the agents of the KGB in his family's apartment.

 After secondary school, Tyahnybok enrolled into the Lviv Medical Institute and received part-time medical jobs as a corpsman and nurse, but after the second year was drafted to the army.
 After returning to the institute, he initiated the creation of the Med Institute Student Brotherhood - the first step in his life as a civil activist.
 Tyahnybok graduated from the institute in 1993 as a qualified surgeon (as he sometimes mentions, majoring in urology).
-In 1994 25-year-old Tyahnybok was elected to the Lviv Oblast Council, and in 1998 he was elected to the Verkhovna Rada.
+In 1994, 25-year-old Tyahnybok was elected to the Lviv Oblast Council, and in 1998 he was elected to the Verkhovna Rada.

 Political career

 In October 1991 Tyahnybok became a member of the Social-National Party of Ukraine.
 He is characterised as representative of Ukraine's far right.
 From 1994 until 1998, Tyahnybok served as a member of the Lviv Regional Council.
-In 1998, Tyahnybok was first elected to the Ukrainian Parliament as a member of Social-National Party of Ukraine; in the parliament he became a member of the People's Movement of Ukraine faction.
-In 2002, Tyahnybok was reelected to the Ukrainian parliament as a member of Victor Yushchenko's Our Ukraine bloc.
-In parliament he submitted 36 motions for debate, but the parliament adopted only four of them.
+In 1998, Tyahnybok was first elected to the Verkhovna Rada (Ukrainian parliament) as a member of Social-National Party of Ukraine; in the Verkhovna Rada he became a member of the People's Movement of Ukraine faction.
+In 2002, Tyahnybok was reelected to the Verkhovna Rada as a member of Victor Yushchenko's Our Ukraine Bloc.
+In parliament he submitted 36 motions for debate, but the Verkhovna Rada adopted only four of them.
 In the majority of his motions, he opposed the introduction of the Russian language as the second official state language; proposed recognition of the fighting role of the Organization of Ukrainian Nationalists and the Ukrainian Insurgent Army during World War II; called for the lustration (regulation of political involvement) of former communist officials, security-service officers and undercover agents; and demanded the prohibition of communist ideology.
 The Rada did not adopt any of these proposals.